dev4openid/k8s-info/pages/KK Ingress.md

 - `minikube ip -p local-cluster` results in 192.168.49.2 which is the entry point to the cluster -
 - *==Note:==*
-  title:: KK Ingress
-- In ingress video at 11:23 look at paths and what they mean - Exact or Prefix
+  > In ingress video at 11:23 look at paths and what they mean - Exact or Prefix
-- On the cloud, map the CNAME to the loadbalancer
+  > On the cloud, map the CNAME to the loadbalancer